 Taking care of yourself

 Connect with others.
-It’s a perfect time to tap into technology and connect with friends and family.
+If you can tap into technology and connect with friends and family, it may be a great way to stay in touch.
 Send a text or call — or try a virtual video meeting.
 Feeling connected may help keep your spirits up.

 Move your body.
 Being active can help lift your mood and support your immune system.
 Walk around the neighborhood (but be sure to keep social distancing).
-Do jumping jacks.
-Jog in place or kick off a dance party in your living room.
+Jog in place or play music for a dance party in your living room.
+Want more ideas?
+Check out these 5 tips for moving more.
 You can also check into at-home fitness resources from your health plan by signing in to your health plan account.

 Eat good food.
 Enjoy your fruits, vegetables and whole foods.
 Eating healthy foods is a delicious way to help your body’s immune system.
 It may boost your energy and mood too.